Athrips stepposa

 Athrips stepposa is a moth of the family Gelechiidae.
 It is found in Ukraine, Russia (southern Ural and Siberia: Tuva), north-western Kazakhstan and Kyrgyzstan.

 The wingspan is 8.5–10 mm.
-The forewings are greyish brown with two black spots at the base and about one-third, and one black spot at two-thirds near the posterior margin.
-All spots are surrounded by broad rings of ochreous scales.
-The hindwings are grey.
 Adults are on wing from mid-May to mid-June and again from July to early August in two generations per year.

 The larvae feed on Caragana frutex.